dhelonious/mastodon-snap/README.md

 # 🔥 Troubleshooting

 If you encounter a problem, check if it has already been solved in the [troubleshooting guide](docs/troubleshooting.md).
 Otherwise, open a new [issue on GitHub](https://github.com/dhelonious/mastodon-snap/issues).

+# 📚 Documentation

+The documentation for this Snap package can be found in the [docs](docs) directory.
+Some of this documentation has already been referenced throughout this readme file.

+The documentation for Mastodon can be found [here](https://docs.joinmastodon.org/).

 # 🔗 Resources